Myndex/SAPC-APCA/README.md

 ## PRE-RELEASE CONSTANTS:
 This are the **NEW** (December 30, 2020) candidate constants for the exponents, a key critical aspect of APCA.
 I'm putting them here as pre release as they will alter results and in a good way, making the contrast prediction significantly more accurate particularly for dark colors.
 I'm placing them here for any early adopters to get a look, and please comment in teh issues tab if you have any thoughts or issues.
 I am calling these the 0.98charlie constants, but the next full build will be a bit, as I am also tweaking and adding features.

+To see these constants in action, visit: https://www.myndex.com/SAPC/  (the old constants are still on the APCA link)

 These constants are at the head of the JS file.

 ### Revised Constants v0.98c: